TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Changelog:
 ------------------------------
+r107
+Option: vehiclePatrolPackType, switches between quest packs and custom fpks - thanks blejky for the report

 r106 - 2015-12-14 - public release
 ig_*.fpk/ fpkd.
 Initially started as copies of the respective quests I was using to get proper vehicle references for patrol vehicles, since using the quest fpks directly intereferes with quests - still not exactly sure what aspect, guessing the quest script block load given it went away when I deleted it, but tests showed the script itself wasn't loaded, so guessing the script block entity in the fox2 got engaged, don't know.
 Stripping down the packs further revealed some troublesome issues with fox2 files relying on specifc file orders, or possibly something more.
-Fix: (due to above) vehicle patrols interfering with sideops.
+Fix: (due to above) vehicle patrols interfering with sideops - thanks blejky for the report

 r105
 Fix: Reset all settings was completely broken, varable but didnt cat all instances woops.